jessicaaa04/Power_Outage/README.md

 - **Adding time duration in hours**: By extracting the day of the week from the outage start and restoration times, we can observe and analyze patterns in outage occurrences and recovery times across different days.

+- **Adding day for start and restoration**: By identifying the specific days on which power outages begin and end, we can better understand the temporal patterns of outages and assess their impact more accurately."

 - **Adding climate severity value and severity category columns**: By quantifying the anomaly level of weather conditions (how much hotter, colder, wetter, or drier it is than usual), we can directly link the severity of weather conditions to the frequency and duration of power outages.
 The value in the "Climate Severity" column represents the degree of anomaly in weather conditions at the time of the outage.
 Higher values indicate more extreme weather conditions relative to the historical norm for that region and time of year.
 While the "Climate Severity" provides a quantitative measure of weather conditions' extremity, the "Severity Category" simplifies this information into qualitative categories.
 This categorization makes it easier to analyze and communicate the data, especially for non-technical stakeholders.
 It helps in quickly identifying patterns and trends without needing to interpret specific numerical values.

 Overall, adding new columns facilitates the comparison of outage characteristics across different severity levels, enabling targeted investigations into the resilience of power systems under various weather scenarios.